drewlakee/dizzy-brawl-meta-server/README.md

 If at request moment task spend time after generation MORE than "active_interval" parameter task instantly deletes from database

-If no active task at user's verifiedAccount, response will be empty JSON Array
+If no active task at user's account, response will be empty JSON Array

 Name                | Data Type     | Description
 ------------        |-------------  |-------------